 In 1990, prior to her publications about DP camps, Rachel Salamander edited “Die jüdische Welt von Gestern, 1860–1938” (The Jewish world of yesterday, 1860–1938).
 It includes her translation into German of a Yiddish text by Moische Schulstein, “Ch’ob Gesejn A Barg/Ich Habe Einen Berg Gesehen” (I have seen a mountain).
-Among the prominent contributors to this volume are Schalom Ben-Chorin, who writes about Jewish faith; Marcel Reich-Ranicki, who writes about outcasts and provocateurs in literature, science and the arts; the historian Julius Schoeps on the emancipation and national and political identities; and Joachim Riedl on the world of the shtetl and the birth of modernity—the Janus-face of assimilation, as Hannah Arendt called it.
+Among the prominent contributors to this volume were Schalom Ben-Chorin, who wrote about Jewish faith; Marcel Reich-Ranicki, who wrote about outcasts and provocateurs in literature, science, and the arts; the historian Julius Schoeps on the emancipation and national and political identities; and Joachim Riedl on the world of the shtetl and the birth of modernity—the Janus-face of assimilation, as Hannah Arendt called it.

 “Hans Jonas: Erinnerungen” (Hans Jonas: Memories), based on dialogues between the philosopher Hans Jonas and Rachel Salamander, was published in 2003.
 Salamander’s preface of memories of her Jewish friend Hans Jonas begins with a quotation from Hannah Arendt: “Clearly, this is the book for which the good God had you in mind.”
 Salamander started her dialogue with Jonas by discussing her reading of one chapter of his The Principle of Responsibility, which Jonas wrote in German after a long period of writing in various foreign languages.
 Indeed, Salamander presents this charming philosopher as a global player who likes to cross the different border lines between the philosophy of classical antiquity, quoting from the original Greek and Latin in his book Gnosis and spätantiker Geist, and the natural sciences, as reflected in the title of his book Organismus und Freiheit.
 Years later Jonas also learned Hebrew.
 Salamander tells of their first meeting in 1983, when Jonas was the Eric Voegelin guest professor at the Ludwig Maximilan University in Munich, and presents her many impressions of their friendship.

-Since 2002 Rachel Salamander has been the editor of the weekly supplement Literarische Welt (Literary World) of the newspaper, Die Welt.
+From 2001 to 2013, Salamander was the editor of the weekly supplement Literarische Welt (Literary World) of the newspaper, Die Welt.
 Salamander published an interview with Susan Sontag and Alice Schwarzer in the Literarischen Welt in March 2002.
 In May 2004, together with the historian Michael Brenner (University of Munich), she organized Tarbut, the second Jewish cultural congress, at Schloss Elmau (near Munich).
-Among the approximately three hundred guests were authors such as Barbara Honigmann, Peter Stephan Jungk and Robert Schindel and scientists like Elisabeth Bronfen (University of Zürich) and Amir Eshel (Stanford University).
-Unfortunately, reinventing Jewish culture in the form of klezmer-festivals, Jewish film festivals and chairs in Jewish Studies has become fashionable without addressing the question of “Virtually Jewish” (Ruth Ellen Gruber) and Judaism without Jews.
+Among the approximately three hundred guests were authors such as Barbara Honigmann, Peter Stephan Jungk, and Robert Schindel and scientists like Elisabeth Bronfen (University of Zürich) and Amir Eshel (Stanford University).
+Unfortunately, reinventing Jewish culture in the form of klezmer-festivals, Jewish film festivals, and chairs in Jewish Studies has become fashionable without addressing the question of “Virtually Jewish” (Ruth Ellen Gruber) and Judaism without Jews.